WHUIR/DAZER/README.md

 ```
 Relevance scores will be output to output_score_file, one score per line, in the same order as test_file.

 ### Data Preperation
----

 All seed words and documents must be mapped into sequences of integer term ids.
 Term id starts with 1.
-0 means padding signal.

 **Training Data Format**